gate-computer/gate/Capabilities.md

     circumventing resource controls.

-  - Supply the file descriptor used for interacting with the executor process inside the container.
+  - Supply the file descriptor used for interacting with the executor process inside a new empty container.
 It can be used to spawn and kill processes inside the container, and execute arbitrary code in the processes.
+(This is the normal function of the Gate runtime.)

 Environmental factors: